Merge (linguistics): Three controversial aspects of Merge

 While these three assumptions are taken for granted for the most part by those working within the broad scope of the Minimalist Program, other theories of syntax reject one or more of them.

 Merge is commonly seen as merging smaller constituents to greater constituents until the greatest constituent, the sentence, is reached.
 This bottom-up view of structure generation is rejected by representational (non-derivational) theories (e.g. Generalized Phrase Structure Grammar, Head-Driven Phrase Structure Grammar, Lexical Functional Grammar, most dependency grammars, etc.), and it is contrary to early work in Transformational Grammar.
 The phrase structure rules of context free grammar, for instance, were generating sentence structure top down.

-Merge is usually assumed to merge just two constituents at a time, a limitation that results in tree structures in which all branching is binary.
-While the strictly binary branching structures have been argued for in detail, one can also point to a number of empirical considerations that cast doubt on these strictly binary branching structures, e.g. the results of standard constituency tests.
-For this reason, most grammar theories outside of Government and Binding Theory and the Minimalist Program allow for n-ary branching.
+The Minimalist view that Merge is strictly binary is justified with the argument that an $n$-ary Merge where $n \geq 3$ would inevitably lead to both under and overgeneration, and as such Merge must be strictly binary.
+More formally, the forms of undergeneration given in Marcolli et al., (2023) are such that for any $n$-ary Merge with $n \geq 3$, only strings of length $k(n-1) + 1$ for some $k \geq 1$ can be generated (so sentences like "it rains" cannot be), and further, there are always strings of length $k(n-1) + 1$ that are ambiguous when parsed with binary Merge, for which an $n$-ary merge with $n \geq 3$ would not be able to account for.

+Further, $n$-ary Merge where $n \geq 3$ is also said to necessarily lead to overgeneration.
+If we take a binary tree and an $n$-ary tree with identical sets of leaves, then the binary tree will have a smaller number of accessible pairs of terms compared to the total $n$-tuples of accessible terms in the $n$-ary tree.
+This is responsible for the generation of ungrammatical sentences like "peanuts monkeys children will throw" (as opposed to "children will throw monkeys peanuts") with a ternary Merge.
+Despite this, there have also been empirical arguments against strictly binary Merge, such as that coming from constituency tests, and so some theories of grammar such as Head-Driven Phrase Structure Grammar still retain $n$-ary branching in the syntax.

 Merge merges two constituents in such a manner that these constituents become sister constituents and are daughters of the newly created mother constituent.
 This understanding of how structure is generated is constituency-based (as opposed to dependency-based).
 Dependency grammars (e.g. Meaning-Text Theory, Functional Generative Description, Word grammar) disagree with this aspect of Merge, since they take syntactic structure to be dependency-based.